squidfunk/mkdocs-material/docs/tutorials/github-pages.md

 ## Using `mkdocs gh-deploy`
 If you want to directly push changes from your Desktop PC towards GitHub Pages can you use the `gh-deploy` command from MkDocs.
-This command needs to executed in the same location where the mkdocs.yml is found and a GitHub repository has to be linked using the `repo_url` option in the mkdocs.yml file.
+This command needs to be executed in the same location where the mkdocs.yml is found and a GitHub repository has to be linked using the `repo_url` option in the mkdocs.yml file.

 !!! info "Switching branches"
     By default does MkDocs push the site to the gh-pages branch of your repository.